 A Living Will is completely different from your will.
-Please see Health Care Proxy (page 9) for more information about living wills.
+Please see Health Care Proxy (page 10 or this manual's Glossary) for more information about living wills.

 One last reminder: Please remember that Special Wishes is more guide than bible.
-That is why it is worth your time and money to consult an estate planning attorney on these matters.
+That is why it is worth your time and money to consult an estate-planning attorney on these matters.